Mauril Bélanger: Politics

 Bélanger was first elected to Parliament on February 13, 1995, in a by-election in the riding of Ottawa—Vanier, which has a large Francophone population.
 His predecessor, Jean-Robert Gauthier, was appointed to the Senate.
-Ottawa–Vanier is considered a solid Liberal riding, having returned a Liberal MP since its creation in 1935, usually in a landslide.
+Ottawa–Vanier is considered a solid Liberal riding, having returned a Liberal MP since its creation as Ottawa East in 1935, usually in a landslide.
 Bélanger himself won by large margins in the 1997, 2000, 2004, 2006, and 2008 elections.
 He won re-election for a seventh term by a reduced margin with 38.2% of the vote in the May 2011 election.
 In the October 2015 election, Bélanger had his largest margin since the 1997 election.

 Chrétien and Martin years

-As member of Parliament, Bélanger served as Chair of the Standing Committee on Official Languages, member of the Standing Committee on the Library of Parliament and member of the Prime Minister's Task Force on Urban Issues.
+As member of Parliament, Bélanger served as chair of the Standing Committee on Official Languages, member of the Standing Committee on the Library of Parliament and member of the Prime Minister's Task Force on Urban Issues.
 From July 1998 to August 2000, he was Parliamentary Secretary to the Minister of Canadian Heritage.
 In December 2003, he was appointed Deputy Leader of the Government in the House of Commons and Chief Government Whip.

 In the government of Paul Martin, Bélanger served as Minister responsible for Official Languages, Associate Minister of National Defence, Minister responsible for Democratic Reform, and Minister for Internal Trade.